 - f.
 Home Health Assessment Prior Authorization.
 If the MCOP requires a prior authorization for home health assessments, the MCOP must complete their prior authorization review within 48 hours of the request. - g.
 Behavioral Health Service Authorizations.
 The MCOP is prohibited from requiring prior authorization for: - i.
 Ohio Children's Initiative Child and Adolescent Needs and Strengths (CANS) assessments; and - ii.
-Mobile response activities and the first six weeks of stabilization services in accordance with OAC rule 5160-27-13. - 62.
-The MCOP shall utilize ongoing medication reconciliation, employment of advanced practice pharmacy management programs, including medication therapy management, and in-person pharmacy consultation to increase adherence to medication regimens and eliminate contra-indicated drugs.

-- 63. Notification of Plan Specific Policy Changes.
+Mobile response activities and the first six weeks of stabilization services in accordance with OAC rule 5160-27-13. - 63.
+The MCOP shall utilize ongoing medication reconciliation, employment of advanced practice pharmacy management programs, including medication therapy management, and in-person pharmacy consultation to increase adherence to medication regimens and eliminate contra-indicated drugs. - 64.
+Notification of Plan Specific Policy Changes.
 In instances when the MCOP is required to provide notice to a provider regarding a change in policy as specified in this Agreement, the MCOP shall provide direct communication (e.g. email, letter, in-person meeting, etc.) to any applicable provider association(s) at least 30 calendar days prior to implementation.
-The communication must include an outline or a summary specifying the changes and their impact to specific providers receiving the policy changes. - 64.
+The communication must include an outline or a summary specifying the changes and their impact to specific providers receiving the policy changes. - 65.
 OhioRISE Plan Coordination Requirements.
-The MCOP shall communicate and coordinate with the OhioRISE Plan as specified by ODM for members requiring state plan services covered by the OhioRISE Plan as specified in Appendix G of this Agreement.
+The MCOP shall communicate and coordinate with the OhioRISE Plan as specified by ODM in the MyCare Member Accessing OhioRISE Service process document, for members requiring state plan services covered by the OhioRISE Plan as specified in Appendix G of this Agreement. - 66.
+Pharmacy Reference Guide.
+The MCOP must provide ODM with updates to the pharmacy reference guide, as specified in Appendix T, Chart of Deliverables.